barsoom/devbook/README.md

 ## How we work

 We are little-a agile.
-That means we are always looking for ways to improve how we work, but don't subscribe to any particular methodology (Scrum, XP, …).
+That means we are always trying to improve how we work, but we don't subscribe to any particular methodology (Scrum, XP, …).

 We use the practices that work for us, namely: